Children's Comprehensive Bible Question Quiz

 What does Jesus say is the first and greatest commandment?

 a.
-Give honor to your parents.
+Provide honor to your parents.

 b.
 Love your neighbors.